intelligent-growth-solutions/flexibility-fertilisers/ADR/adr003-archiving-data-for-analytics.md

 # Context
 Part of Road Warrior's business model is to gather a rich set of analytical data about users and their trips.

-We considered a frequent (e.g. nightly) copy of the data available in persistent storage to an archive and using events to communicated changes to  <<< what about travel preferences .. are those events?>>>
+We considered a regular (e.g. nightly) copy of the data available in persistent storage to an archive, polling of the operational systems or have it raise events to communicated changes to the system.

 # Decision
-We haven chosen to use event based communication.
+We haven chosen to use asynchronous communication.

-In a Mircoservice architecture ownership of the data lies with the service.
-Copying the database seems an infringement on that ownership, as well as tying the analytical storage to the data representation in operational storage without further processing.
+In a Mircoservice architecture ownership of the data should lie with one service.
+Copying the database seems an infringement on that ownership, as well as tying the type and schema of analytical storage to the operational storage without further processing of the data.

-Instead with event based communication changes to entities are communicated which can be selectively subscribed to by the analytical system and stored in whatever way is suitable.
+Instead, using events, these can be selectively subscribed to by the data analytics system and stored in whatever way is suitable.
+Additionally, using an asynchronous method of communication, data analytics is decoupled from the other systems.

 # Consequences
 ### Pros
-- Data is available more timely which could be useful during times of travel disruptions.
+- Data is available more timely than, e.g hourly polling, which could be useful during times of travel disruptions.
-- Avoids polling of the relevant services and increasing their load
+- Avoids calling the relevant operational services and increasing their load
+- Data analytics can scale independently from other systems

 ### Cons
-- Events can be dropped or not delivered - given the events are not relevant for operations, missing the occasional event is acceptable.
+- Events can be dropped or not delivered - given the events are not relevant for operations, missing the occasional event may be acceptable.
 Mitigations like dead-lettering can be put in place.